This course is of significant benefit to non-native teachers of English with up to 2 years’ experience in the CLIL environment and who:

-This 2 week course on Theory and Practice of CLIL is of significant benefit to teachers who need currently, or in the future, to deliver content lessons in English and who wish to share ideas on best practice methodologies with colleagues from across Europe thereby improving the overall approach to CLIL Teaching in their schools and, as a result, the learner outcomes for their students.
-This course is suitable for teachers with up to 2 years’ experience in the CLIL environment and for trainers who are at the beginning of their CLIL training career.
+• wish to share ideas on best practice methodologies with colleagues from across Europe thereby improving the overall approach to CLIL Teaching in their schools and, as a result, the learner outcomes for their students.

 The objectives of this 2-week course on the Theory and Practice of CLIL are

-- to familiarise participants with key concepts and issues in CLIL and to share international best practice techniques as applied in today’s school environment
+• to familiarise participants with key concepts and issues in CLIL and to share international best practice techniques

-- to cover a variety of school subjects including geography, history, science and art with a focus on methods of making the subjects accessible to learners through English.
+• to cover a variety of school subjects including geography, history, science and art with a focus on methods of making the subjects accessible through English.

-- to establish contacts and share information with teachers from a variety of European backgrounds and facilitate future networking among these professionals
+• to establish contacts between teachers from a variety of European backgrounds and facilitate future networking among these professionals.

-This Course on the Theory and Practice of CLIL is a two-week course consisting of 40 contact morning hours as well as 1 afternoon workshop and an extensive cultural and social programme which is directly linked to the morning sessions.
+A 2-week course consisting of 40 classroom contact hours plus 1 afternoon workshop plus an extensive afternoon trainer-led cultural and social programme directly linked to the mornings.

 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course and complete a course evaluation form.
 Participants are encouraged to keep contact via email and private social networking.
-The Alpha trainers are available for follow-up advice and support at all times.
+Twin English Centre Dublin trainers are available for follow-up advice and support at all times.